Kalinga-Apayao: Before Mountain Province

+As sub-provinces of Mountain Province

 The sub-provinces became part of Kalinga-Apayao which was created along with three other new provinces comprising the old Mountain Province through Republic Act 4695 on June 18, 1966.
 Those provinces, with Abra, would become part of the Cordillera Administrative Region, created through EO 220 on July 15, 1987.

 Since the creation of the sub-provinces, Tabuc (Tabuk) was designated as the capital of Kalinga.
 In Apayao, its first sub-provincial capital was Tauit until mid-1915, when it was moved to Kabugao via EO 45.

-By December 1988, 52% of the barangays in the province were controlled by the New People's Army communist insurgent group while 43% are "under its influence" according to the House of Representatives Committee on National Defense.
-(Being divided later into two new provinces, both were separately declared insurgency-free in 2010: Apayao in February, Kalinga in November.)